Stronger Now Because of It: The Pandemic Journey of a First-Year Nurse

 While her unit is quieter than it was last fall, Erickson knows first-hand the reality of COVID-19.

 “I want people to hear me when I say; it’s not over,” she said.
 “Things are getting better, but we still need precautions.
 Wear masks, wash your hands and keep social distance.
 Get vaccinated when you have the chance.
 We can push through this pandemic, but only if we do it with some wisdom and grace.”

 Those preventive steps can help.
 Looking back on her first year, Erickson knows she was in some ways a “freshman” who was forced to start on the varsity team, but she knows her intense beginning is just a starting point.
-Find a vaccination location near you.
+The vaccine is recommended for everyone 5 and older, and you can find a vaccination location near you.